-With GIS, corner search and mapping work excepted, much GPS surveying requires a higher standard of accuracy.
-Certainly, GPS control surveying often employs several static receivers that simultaneously collect and store data from the same satellites for a period of time known as a session.
+With GIS, corner search and mapping work excepted, much GPS work requires a higher standard of accuracy.
+Certainly, GPS control surveying often employs several static receivers that simultaneously collect and store carrier phase data from the same satellites for a period of time known as a session.
 After all the sessions for a day are completed, their data are usually downloaded in a general binary format to the hard disk of a PC for post-processing.
 However, carrier phase positioning can also be done in real-time.